nk2303/Recipe-Finder/README.md

 Fork and clone the repository.
 You will need to have Ruby installed on your device.

-Open the directory in your terminal
+Open the directory in your terminal.

-enter: bundle install to install the necessary gems
+Enter: bundle install to install the necessary gems.

-enter: rake db:migrate to create the database
+Enter: rake db:migrate to create the database.

-enter: rake db:seed to add data to the databas (optional)
+Enter: rake db:seed to add data to the databas (optional).

 If you want to add more recipes:
 Add them under seed file.